Ericazzzzzz/Demographics-of-LSOA-in-England/README.md

-# 📊 Demographic Data Analysis and Area Classification
+# 📊 Demographics of LSOA in England

 **🔍 Project Overview**:
 This project focuses on analyzing demographic data from the 2021 Census for England, using data science techniques to uncover insights about population distribution by age and region.